Tucker Gougelmann: Vietnam

 In 1962 Gougelmann was assigned to South Vietnam.
-He continued to specialize in covert paramilitary operations work, coordinating Nasty boat raids against the North using Taiwanese nationals posing as civilians as part of Operation 34A.
+He continued to specialize in covert paramilitary operations work, coordinating Nasty boat raids against the North using Nationalist Chinese posing as civilians as part of Operation 34A.
 Following the conclusion of the raiding program, Gougelmann was assigned to the CIA's Saigon Station where his knowledge of covert operations methods was put to use in the domestic counter-intelligence work of a local governmental entity.
 Being settled in a location for the first time in a long while, Gougelmann began a family life there with a local woman.

 Gougelmann retired from the CIA in 1972 and had departed South Vietnam before the Fall of Saigon and was living in Bangkok, Thailand as a civilian.
 When his family could not be evacuated from Saigon prior to the impending North Vietnamese victory, he returned on his own.
 Once there, he established contact with his family, but had difficulty finding a way to get them out of the country.
 In the environment of that time, his continued presence was very unsafe, as an American CIA officer would be a prime catch for the triumphant North Vietnamese.

 Although he tried his best to hide, including stuffing himself into an alcove behind a refrigerator, he was eventually found during a search conducted by the police on the advice of a local Vietnamese on March 29, 1975.